 We are a small family kennel located in Fresno, California.
-Our Golden Retrievers are raised on our 3 acre farm, where they have a seasonal pond and a field built just for them to swim and play.
+Our English Golden Retrievers are raised on our 3 acre farm, where they have a seasonal pond and a field built just for them to swim and play.
 They are not separated into a run or a dog area where they spend their days alone.
-Instead, our Golden Retrievers have their place among horses, chickens, an abundant garden and most importantly, many children.
+Instead, our English Golden Retrievers have their place among horses, chickens, an abundant garden and most importantly, many children.
 In short, they are a part of our family!

-We have carefully researched pedigrees and are always learning more about how best to promote the Golden Retriever breed and grow specifically as English Golden Retriever Breeders.
+We have carefully researched English Golden Retriever pedigrees and are always learning more about how best to promote the Golden Retriever breed and grow specifically as English Golden Retriever Breeders.
 While English Golden Retrievers are distinctive in their conformation from their American counterparts, they are not English Cream Golden Retrievers or White Golden Retrievers.
 They are Golden Retrievers!
 We therefore proudly support the American Kennel Club and strongly encourage all of our Nicholberry families to register their puppies with the AKC.
 At Nicholberry Goldens, our focus is on temperament and health.

 Before becoming English Golden Retriever Breeders, we suffered great heartache at the early loss of our American Golden Retrievers due to cancer, and to the degree that we can, it is our mission to spare families from such a painful experience.
-We believe that a Golden Retriever can and should live a long, healthy life and it is our goal to produce puppies who do just that.
+We believe that an English Golden Retriever can and should live a long, healthy life and it is our goal to produce puppies who do just that.